Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/overlap_xml.md

 </p>
 ```

 Phrases and lines overlap.
-We can’t make both of them containers, so instead of the standard TEI `<lg>` (line group) and `<l>` (line) [wrapper markup of lines](http://www.tei-c.org/release/doc/tei-p5-doc/en/html/CO.html#COVE), we've used [wrapper markup of phrases](http://www.tei-c.org/release/doc/tei-p5-doc/en/html/AI.html#AILC) (`<phr>`) and tagged the beginnings of lines with empty `<lb/>` (line beginning) milestones, but more appropriately understood as ‘line beginning’).
+We can’t make both of them containers, so instead of the standard TEI `<lg>` (line group) and `<l>` (line) [wrapper markup of lines](http://www.tei-c.org/release/doc/tei-p5-doc/en/html/CO.html#COVE), we've used [wrapper markup of phrases](http://www.tei-c.org/release/doc/tei-p5-doc/en/html/AI.html#AILC) (`<phr>`) and tagged the beginnings of lines with empty `<lb/>` (line beginning) milestones, but more appropriately understood as ‘line break'.
 We could, alternatively, have used regular wrapper tags for lines and milestones for phrases.
-What we can’t do straightforwardly, because of the XML prohibition against overlap, is use both `<l>` and `<phr>` unless we do some joining with attribute pointers, thus:
+What we can’t do straightforwardly, because of the XML prohibition against overlap, is use both `<l>` and `<phr>` unless we do some joining with attribute pointers, for example:

 ```xml
 <p>